ingun37/markdown-math/README.md

 Call `myscriptSampleDelegate.cancel()` from `@IBAction private func previousPart(_ sender: Any)`.

-### MainViewModel.swift
+Add `myScriptSampleDelegate: MyScriptSampleDelegate` parameter to `MainCoordinator`'s `init()` and pass it to `mainViewController`.

+### Remove redundant UI components

+In `Main.storyboard`, remove

+* Add button in the middle of bottom bar

+### Change Prev and Next to Cancel and Done

+In `Main.storyboard`, change the Prev and Next at the bottom toolbar to Cancel and Done.

-Set default value of `previousButtonEnabled` and `nextButtonEnabled` to true.
-It has to remain ture so search for all their changes and delete.
+In `MainViewModel`, set default value of `previousButtonEnabled` and `nextButtonEnabled` to true.
+It has to remain true and never change so search for all their usages and delete.

-### MainCoordinator.swift

-Add `myScriptSampleDelegate: MyScriptSampleDelegate` parameter to `init()` and pass it to `mainViewController`.

 ### Bundle Resources

-Add `Resources/recognition-assets` as folder.
+Go to project setting > Build Phases > Copy Bundle Resources and add `.../recognition-assets` as folder.

 ### Frameworks